quicwg/base-drafts/draft-ietf-quic-http.md

 processed.
 Servers SHOULD NOT increase the QUIC MAX_STREAM_ID limit after sending a GOAWAY frame.

-Once sent, the server MUST cancel requests sent on streams with an identifier higher than the indicated last Stream ID.
+Once GOAWAY is sent, the server MUST cancel requests sent on streams with an identifier higher than the indicated last Stream ID.
 Clients MUST NOT send new requests on the connection after receiving GOAWAY, although requests might already be in transit.
 A new connection can be established for new requests.

 If the client has sent requests on streams with a higher Stream ID than indicated in the GOAWAY frame, those requests are considered cancelled